Education in Ukraine: Marks

 Here signs "+" and "-" denote respectively better and worse version of a mark, for example, "4-" means "somewhat worse than good".

+Mark "0" is very rarely given in Ukrainian schools (when student refuses to answer for question or doing any exam or task).
+This mark can be compared to "2--" (in Russia) and/or "F--" in the USA.

 Languages used in Educational Establishments

 On 25 September 2017 a new law; the law "On Education" on education was signed by President Poroshenko (draft approved by Rada on 5 September 2017) which will make Ukrainian the language of education from the fifth grade on.
 The law makes exceptions for one or more subjects that are allowed to be taught in two or more languages, namely English or one of the other official languages of the European Union, and allows any languages to be taught as separate subjects.
 The 2017 law stipulated a three-year transitional period, later extended until 2023.

 The law was condemned by PACE that called it "a major impediment to the teaching of national minorities".
 The law also faced criticism from officials in Hungary, Romania and Russia.
-(Hungarian and Romanian are official languages of the European Union, Russian is not.)
-Ukrainian officials stressed that the new law complies fully with European norms on minority rights.
+(Hungarian and Romanian are official languages of the European Union, Russian is not) Ukrainian officials stressed that the new law complies fully with European norms on minority rights.
 The law does state that "Persons belonging to indigenous peoples of Ukraine are guaranteed the right to study in public facilities of preschool and primary education in the language of instruction of the respective indigenous people, along with the state language of instruction" in separate classes or groups.
 PACE describes this as a significant curtailing of the rights of indigenous peoples carried out without consultations with their representatives.
 On 27 June 2018 Ukrainian foreign minister Pavlo Klimkin stated that following the recommendation of the Venice Commission the language provision of the (September 2017) law on education will not apply to private schools and that every public school for national minorities "will have broad powers to independently determine which classes will be taught in Ukrainian or their native language."

+In January 2020, the 2017 education language law was changed and made it legal to teach "one or more disciplines" in "two or more languages – in the official state language, in English, in another official languages of the European Union".
+All not state funded schools were made free to choose their own language of instruction.
+According to the 2020 law until the fifth year of education all lessons can be completely taught in the minority language without mandatory teaching of subjects in Ukrainian.
+In the fifth year not less than 20% of the lessons must be taught in Ukrainian.
+Then every year the volume of teaching in the state language (Ukrainian) should increase, reaching 40% in the ninth grade.
+In the twelfth and final year at least 60% of education should be taught in Ukrainian.